danielnaber/jwordsplitter/README.txt

 java -jar jWordSplitter.jar <filename>

-To export the German dictionary from the JAR file, use this command: java -cp jWordSplitter.jar de.abelssoft.wordtools.jWordSplitter.converter.ExportDict /wordsGerman.ser
+To export the German dictionary from the JAR file, use this command: java -cp jWordSplitter.jar de.abelssoft.wordtools.jwordsplitter.converter.ExportDict /wordsGerman.ser

-To serialize a text dictionary (one word per line) to a binary format so it can be used by jWordSplitter, use this command: java -cp jWordSplitter.jar de.abelssoft.wordtools.jWordSplitter.converter.SerializeDict textDict textDict.ser
+To serialize a text dictionary (one word per line) to a binary format so it can be used by jWordSplitter, use this command: java -cp jWordSplitter.jar de.abelssoft.wordtools.jwordsplitter.converter.SerializeDict textDict textDict.ser

 TODO:
 	-bug: doesn't always return longest match, e.g. "noten-durch-schnitt" although "durchschnitt"